jugglinmike/srcdoc-polyfill/readme.md

 ## Tests

-The shim's tests are written in QUnit, and can be run by visiting the `test/index.html` file in the browser, or by running `grunt qunit` from the command line.
+The shim's tests are written in QUnit, and can be run by visiting the `test/index.html` file in the browser, or by running `grunt test` from the command line.

 ## License